USC vs. Arizona College Football Odds, Plays and Insights - NewsBreak

 Arizona Stats and Trends

-- In Arizona's seven games this season, it has three wins against the spread.
+- Arizona has played seven games, with three wins against the spread.

-- This year, the Wildcats won ATS in their only game as an underdog of 21 points or more.
+- This season, the Wildcats won ATS in their only game as an underdog of 21.5 points or more.

-- Arizona's games this year have eclipsed the over/under two times in seven opportunities (28.6%).
+- Arizona's games this year have hit the over two times in seven opportunities (28.6%).

-- This year the Wildcats have turned the ball over 16 times, five more than the Trojans' takeaways (11).
+- The Wildcats have turned the ball over five more times (16 total) than the Trojans have forced a turnover (11) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.